 Why travel hours to the Ozarks for prime fishing, when great bodies of water and an abundance of fish are right here?
 If your little one loves the thrill of a nip on their line or the sinking of a bobber, then this guide will help you navigate the best places for kids to fish in Kansas City.
+Whether you will be casting off a boat or from shore, both sides of the state line offer impressive resources for your lake-loving kiddo.

-In Missouri, those who are 15 and under do not need a fishing license, and in Kansas the same applies for those under 16.
+Please note: In Missouri, those who are 15 and under do not need a fishing license, and in Kansas the same applies for those under 16.

 Lake Jacomo

-Location: 7401 W. Park Road, Blue Springs, MO
+Address: 7401 W. Park Road, Blue Springs, MO

 Topping the list for Missouri is Lake Jacomo, where bass, crappie, bluegill and catfish can be found.
 Locals enjoy fishing directly off the boat docks and find much success.
 Every year, this is where the annual Jackson County Kids Fishing Derby takes place.
 Children receive their own rod and reel combo for participating.